PaulStoffregen/Audio/docs/bufferedPlayRec.md

 ### `AudioBuffer::result disposeBuffer()`
 Signals that the object no longer requires the use of the buffer allocated by a call to ``createBuffer()``.
 If allocated by the ``size, location`` overload, then the memory will be freed up; if the ``address, size`` overload was used, the application may re-purpose the buffer _after_ this call has been made.
 Returns ``AudioBuffer::ok`` if the buffer was disposed of, or `AudioBuffer::invalid` if the object was actively using the buffer to play or record when the attempt was made.

+### Pre-load
+### `AudioPreload()`
+Defines an "empty" pre-load object.
+### `AudioPreload(AudioBuffer::bufType bt, size_t sz)`
+Defines a pre-load object with buffer memory of size `sz`, in memory area `bt`.
+The buffer memory is allocated by the object's constructor.
+### `AudioPreload(uint8_t* buf, size_t sz)`
+Defines a pre-load object with buffer memory of size `sz`, at address `buf`: the programmer is responsible for managing the buffer memory.
+### `AudioBuffer::result preLoad(const char* fp, AudioBuffer::bufType bt, size_t sz, float startFrom = 0.0f, FS& fs = SD)`
+Allocate buffer and load audio data from file named in `fp`
+### `AudioBuffer::result preLoad(const char* fp, uint8_t* buf, size_t sz, float startFrom = 0.0f, FS& fs = SD)`
+Load audio data from file named in `fp` into provided buffer memory at `buf`
+### `AudioBuffer::result preLoad(const char* fp, float startFrom = 0.0f, FS& fs = SD)`
+Load audio data from file named in `fp` into pre-existing buffer memory.
+### `bool isReady(void)`
+Returns `true` if pre-load object has data loaded.

 ### Operational functions
 ### Playback
 ### ``bool playSD(const char* filename [,bool paused=false [,float startFrom = 0.0]])``
 ### ``bool cueSD(const char* filename [,float startFrom = 0.0])``
 ### ``bool play(File file [,bool paused=false [,float startFrom = 0.0]])``
+### ``bool play(const char* filename, [,bool paused=false [,float startFrom = 0.0]])``
+### ``bool play(const char* filename, FS& filesystem, [,bool paused=false [,float startFrom = 0.0]])``
+### ``bool play(AudioPreload& p, [,bool paused=false [,float startFrom = 0.0]])``
 ### ``bool cue(File file [,float startFrom = 0.0])``
-Play a file from SD or another filesystem.
+Play a file from SD, another filesystem, or a pre-load object.
 If the optional ``paused`` parameter is provided and set to true, then playing will start in "paused" mode; the identical effect can be achieved by using the ``cue()`` variants, which are equivalent to ``play(<something>,true)``.

-The optional `startFrom` parameter sets an offset into the audio data from which playback should start; the value is in milliseconds.
-This may be useful if you have pre-loaded the start of the file for playing directly from memory using the AudioPlayMemory object, and will play the rest from the filesystem once it has been cued up.
-This allows the use of large sample sets while still minimising latency and using only a single file for each sample.
+The optional `startFrom` parameter sets an offset into the audio data from which playback should start; the value is in milliseconds. ~~This may be useful if you have pre-loaded the start of the file for playing directly from memory using the AudioPlayMemory object, and will play the rest from the filesystem once it has been cued up.
+This allows the use of large sample sets while still minimising latency and using only a single file for each sample.~~ Usage deprecated: use an `AudioPreload` object to achieve low-latency start of playback.

-Whichever variant is used, the buffer will be pre-loaded from the filesystem during the function call, which may mean that the call takes a few milliseconds to return.
-If synchronisation of multiple files is important to your application, you should start them in paused mode and then resume them simultaneously - see the ``play()`` function.
+Unless an `AudioPreload` object is used, the buffer will be pre-loaded from the filesystem during the `play()` function call, which may mean that the call takes a few milliseconds to return.
+If synchronisation of multiple files is important to your application, you should start them in paused mode and then resume them simultaneously.

+Playing a pre-load object will start emitting audio on the next audio update, from the buffer data already loaded.
+The filename and filesystem are also stored in the object, and used to transition to streaming playback once the pre-load buffer is exhausted.

+### `void adjustHeaderInfo(void)`
+Forces a re-read of the WAV header, typically after recording is stopped.
+The header is written when recording stops and the file size is known, but if you have started playback while recording, you *must* call this to ensure playback will reach the end of the file.
+See also `writeCurrentHeader()`.
+Typically used for 'looper' applications.

 ### Recording
 ### ``bool recordSD(const char* filename [,bool paused=false])``